Martha's Vineyard: Transportation

+In the era before modern highways and jet planes, travelers took New York, New Haven & Hartford Railroad trains from New York City or Boston to Woods Hole or Hyannis, at which point they would embark on ferries to the island.
+The Martha's Vineyard Transit Authority provides year-round bus service throughout Martha's Vineyard.

 Martha's Vineyard is accessible via ferry.
-The Steamship Authority operates year-round ferry service from Woods Hole, Massachusetts.
+The Steamship Authority operates year-round ferry service from Woods Hole.
 This is the only ferry that can transport vehicles to and from the island.
 Seasonal ferry services depart from Falmouth, Hyannis, and New Bedford in Massachusetts, North Kingstown in Rhode Island, and limited service from New York City to New Jersey.

-Air

-Martha's Vineyard Airport (MVY) is the main airport on the island.
+Martha's Vineyard Airport is the main airport on the island.
 Cape Air provides year-round service to and from Boston and New York City.
 Seasonal destinations include Hyannis, New Bedford, Nantucket, White Plains, New York, Washington-Reagan, New York-LaGuardia, Philadelphia and Charlotte.
 JetBlue, Delta, American Airlines, and Elite Airways operate seasonal flights from New York City and Boston.

-Mass transit

-The Martha's Vineyard Transit Authority (VTA) provides year-round bus service throughout Martha's Vineyard.

-Historic

-In the era before modern highways and jet planes, travelers took New York, New Haven & Hartford Railroad trains from New York City or Boston to Woods Hole or Hyannis, at which point they would embark on ferries to the island.